sherriexie/SpatialOptimizationQueueing/README.md

 ## Data files

 Non-sensitive data used in the analysis are provided as single RDA file, which can be found in the **data** folder.
+Note that the locations of houses in the study area and the probability-distance matrix (containing the probability of each household participating in the campaign for all possible vaccination sites) have been removed to protect privacy.
 * **optimization_data.rda**
-  - asa -
+  - asa: shapefile of Alto Selva Algre (study area)
+  - supplycoord: coordinates of the potential vaccination sites in UTM projection